walkable-server/walkable/README.md

- - Any Clojure developers who need to pull data from an SQL database (maybe for a web/mobile app, maybe for doing some serious calculation, maybe just to migrate away to Datomic :D )
+ - Any Clojure developers who need to pull data from an SQL database (maybe for a web/mobile app, maybe for doing some serious calculation, maybe just to migrate away to Datomic :D ) [todo: link to comparison with other sql libraries]

  - Clojure enthusiasts who have happen to have ORM-powered apps (ie Korma, Django, Rails, most PHP systems, etc.) in production but